CNH Tours - Cultural and Natural Heritage Tours Galapagos

 Situated in the north-western corner of Botswana, the Okavango Delta is the largest inland delta in the world.
 Every year, the seasonal upstream rains feed the magnificent Okavango River, which then sprawls out over the dry sands of the Kalahari Desert forming this flourishing waterlogged oasis.
 The ecosystem features countless meandering waterways and crystal clear lagoons studded with water lilies, as well as fertile floodplains and reeded islands inhabited with abundant wildlife.
 The Okavango Delta stretches over 15000 square kilometres (5,800 square miles).
 Visitors can enjoy a number of wonderful activities such as game viewing, fishing, bird watching or taking an authentic guided Mokoro excursion through this wetland paradise in a traditional dugout canoe.
 Commonly spotted animals include: lion, rhino, leopard, giraffe, hippos, elephants, crocodiles and countless species of birds.

 After breakfast, enjoy one of the magical activities that are quintessential to the Delta - a mokoro ride along the Delta waterways.
 Transfer back to the lodge to freshen up and then onto the airstrip.
-Light aircraft transfer from Nxamaseri airstrip to Shinde airstrip where you will be met and taken to Shinde Camp for your 3 night Okavango Delta stay.
+Light aircraft transfer Xugana Island lodge for a 2 night stay.

 All meals and drinks

-Your stay at Shinde Camp - one the flagship camps of the inner Okavango Delta - is fully inclusive.
+Your stay at Xugana Island Lodge is fully inclusive.
 The camp offers mokoro trips, boating trips, catch and release fishing and of course, day and night game drives.
 There is no set program during your stay and activities will be arranged on a daily basis for the group - and not everyone will necessarily be doing the same activities at the same time.
 Night drives for those with the stamina and energy are also on offer and although included, are on request.

 Day 9: Fly to Dinaka, Kalahari